Sir William Hamilton, 9th Baronet

-Sir William Hamilton, 9th Baronet FRSE (8 March 1788 – 6 May 1856) was a Scottish metaphysician.
-He is often referred to as William Stirling Hamilton of Preston, in reference to his mother, Elizabeth Stirling.
+Sir William Hamilton, 9th Baronet (8 March 1788 – 6 May 1856) was a Scottish philosopher.
+He is often referred to as William Stirling-Hamilton (of Preston), in reference to his mother, Elizabeth Stirling.

 Early life

-He was born in rooms at the University of Glasgow, He was from an academic family: his father, Professor William Hamilton, had in 1781, on the recommendation of William Hunter, been appointed to succeed his own father, Dr Thomas Hamilton, as Regius Professor of Anatomy, Glasgow; he died in 1790, aged 32.
+Hamilton was born in rooms at the University of Glasgow.
+He was from an academic family: his father, William Hamilton, had in 1781, on the recommendation of William Hunter, been appointed to succeed his own father, Thomas Hamilton, as Regius Professor of Anatomy, Glasgow; he died in 1790, aged 32.
 William Hamilton and his younger brother, Thomas Hamilton, were brought up by their mother.

 Hamilton received his early education at Glasgow Grammar School, except for two years, which he spent in a private school at Chiswick in Kent, and in 1807 went as a Snell Exhibitioner to Balliol College, Oxford.
 He obtained a first class in literis humanioribus and took his BA in 1811 (MA 1814).
 He had intended to enter the medical profession, but soon after leaving Oxford, he gave up this idea, and in 1813, he became a member of the Scottish bar as a qualified advocate.

 Hamilton's life continued to be that of a student while gradually forming his philosophic system.
 Investigation enabled him to make good his claim to represent the ancient family of Hamilton of Preston, and in 1816, he took up its baronetcy, which had been in abeyance since the death of Sir Robert Hamilton of Preston (1650–1701).